I’m a Scientist, Get me out of here is an outreach activity engaging school students with people working in STEM.

 Chats with classes

-Chats last 40 minutes.
-They happen on our text-based messaging platform (no video or audio needed).
+Chats last 30 minutes.
+They happen on our text-only Chats-based platform (no video or audio needed) – check out the gif of a real-time Chat ➡️.

 Chats are fast paced and fun.
 We don’t expect you to attend every chat!
 Sign up to whatever you can fit into your schedule.

-Sign up to live chats that suit your schedule.
+Chats last 30 minutes and generally run during school hours (8.30am to 4pm).
+You are in control of your time: take part in the Chats that suit your schedule.
 You can also log in to answer students’ questions at any time.

 Questions students ask

 I’m a Scientist is a student-led activity.
 This means students can ask anything they like.
-There could be questions about you, your work, and science in general, from robots to pizza toppings.
+There could be questions about you, your work, science, or any other topic.

-The students vote for the scientist they think should win £500 for their own science engagement ideas.
+During the activity, students vote for the scientist they think should win £500 for their own public engagement ideas.

-This could be school visits, science fair exhibits, videos or podcasts, blogs, arranging class visits to your lab or office… as long as it’s involving people outside of science, it’s a good idea.
+The money could be spent on school visits, science fair exhibits, videos or podcasts, blogs, arranging class visits to your lab or office… as long as it’s involving people outside of science, it’s a good idea.

-Anyone in a science-related is welcome to take part.
+Anyone in a science-related role is welcome to take part.